 I wanted to get to the bottom of it and find out once and for all if the moon truly exerts a real influence on plants.
-To do this, I carried out sowings and plantings on very different days to draw my own conclusions.
-Curious about the results?
+To do this, I carried out sowing and planting on very different days to draw my own conclusions.
+Intrigued by the results?
 Here they are!

 What do the moon's movements in the sky tell us?

-Let’s start at the beginning, with what books or popular belief tell us about the rotation and gravitational pull of the moon, and what is scientifically proven.
+Let’s start at the beginning, namely what books or popular belief tell us about the rotation and gravitational pull of the moon, and what is scientifically proven.
 While the moon is subject to controversy, it remains a fact that our only satellite moves in the sky.
-The fundamental principle of gardening in tune with the moon is based on its position in the sky.
+The fundamental principle of gardening in harmony with the moon is based on its position in the sky.

 However, it can be confusing to distinguish between the waxing or ascending moon and other subtleties, and it is essential to understand three distinct factors: